-1. Community Support
+1. Community support

-2. Saving Greene submits Comments to the PSS
+2. Saving Greene comments on the PIP

 Preliminary Scoping Statement (PSS) Comments - posted on July 8.

-& here are the PSS comments of Saving Greene’s lawyers and experts.
+Here are the PSS comments of Saving Greene’s lawyers and experts.
 As usual, they do an excellent job of identifying issues and suggesting what to do about them.
 The experts discuss 1) land use 2) environmental issues, and 3) visuals impact studies.
 Our own comments have been submitted separately (see the 'posted on July 8' link above).

 An Article 10 pre-application conference for the Hecate Greene project was held on 18 July 2018 at the Coxsackie Village building.
-Two administrative law judges were present to hear questions and possibly make rulings on previously submitted intervenor funding requests.
+Two administrative law judges were present to hear questions and make rulings on previously submitted intervenor funding requests.

-4. Hecate responds to the PSS comments
+5. Hecate responds to PSS comments

 Additional Hecate Energy projects are underway in Coeymans and New Baltimore.
 See the details here.